croissant-powered/hardware-hacking/README.md

     high sampling frequency (200 MHz is lots already) and a wide voltage input range (convenient because some protocols like RS232 can be relatively high voltage).
 I currently use a Kingst LA2016.
+  - A rotary tool/"dremel" is often convenient to have.
+I currently use a Proxxon Micromot 50/E (Proxxon > Dremel in terms of quality).
+I've also heard good feedback about die grinders but never used one myself.